-Closings loops is a strategy.
-It’s a tool for getting your focus, attention and life back.
-Today’s leaders know that focus and attention is a rare commodity—that is becoming even more rare as the speed of every day life continues to increase.
+Closing loops is a strategy.
+It’s a tool for getting your focus, attention, and life back.
+Today’s leaders know that focus and attention are rare commodities.
+They are becoming even rarer as the speed of everyday life continues to increase.

 Closing Loops: The Power of Focused Attention in the Wild #2